My Top Five Vacation Tips

 Decide that whatever happens…

 …you’ll still have fun.
-Remember that it’s the people you’re with and what you’re experiencing together that matter most.
+Remember that it’s the people you’re with and what you’re experiencing together that matters most.

 - Make it educational.